Delaram-M/coffee-vending-machine-sales-report/README.md

 1. What are the most and least popular coffee drinks, and what are the most critical ingredients in the coffee vending machine?
 2. What is the best time to refill the vending machine?
 3. What should our next marketing campaigns focus on?
-4. What days of week have the highest and lowest sales?

 ## Screenshots